Ernst Wulle: Life

 Ernst Wulle was born the son of a carpenter in Nehren and grew up under poor conditions.
 One of his uncles provided him with an apprenticeship as a brewer in Stuttgart.
 He later married Wilhelmine Storz, née Mauchart, a woman from a wealthy family.
 With his knowledge as a brewer and the capital acquired through the marriage he founded the Wulle-Brewery together with a partner, who left the company shortly after.

 Ernst Wulle never forgot his background.
 In 1900 he founded the “Ernst Wulle Stiftung” (Ernst Wulle Foundation) and gave 5000 Mark as starting capital.
 From this, the Kindergarten “Auchert” was built in Nehren in 1901.
 At the inauguration of the building Wulle received the honorary citizenship of Nehren.
 In remembrance of the founder a road in Nehren was named “Wullestraße” (Wulle road), and in Stuttgart one of the famous little stairways was called “Wullestaffel” (Wulle stairs).

 On December 8, 1902 Ernst Wulle died after a short sickness and was buried in section 5 at Pragfriedhof in Stuttgart on December 11.
 In his funeral sermon, city pastor Jehle described Ernst Wulle as a helper of the poor, and laid further emphasis on Wulle's roles as member of the church parish council and the city council.

 Wulle brewery

-1859 Wulle bought together with his partner, the so-called “Brewmaster Maier”, the plots Neckarstraße 60 and 62 up to the middle of the Kernerplatz in Stuttgart.
+In 1859, together with his business partner Maier, Wulle bought the plots Neckarstraße 60 and 62 up to the middle of the Kernerplatz in Stuttgart.

 During construction, the plots turned out to be too small, so expansion was needed.
 This led to Maier leaving the partnership in 1861.

-1896 the company turned into a stock company called “Aktienbrauerei Wulle (Stock brewery Wulle).
+1896 the company turned into a stock company called "Aktienbrauerei Wulle" (Stock brewery Wulle).

 The brewery struggled heavily with the Most and wine consumption in Wuerttemberg, due to beer being more expensive.

 The beginning of the brewery was marked by many takeovers of other regional breweries: